4885rhkA/VRDRIVE/README.md

 ## How to install
 1. First, you need to import package assetrequest.unitypackage which is in root directory of this project.
   1. http://tsubakit1.hateblo.jp/entry/2015/07/29/073000
-* Next, using this package, add the packages.
+* Next, using assetrequest.unitypackage, add the packages.
   * Asset Request files are `Assets/VRDrive/CloneFoles/*.imp`
 * Finally, patch the files.
   * `patch -u "${ProjectDirectpry}/Assets/Standard Assets/Vehicles/Car/Scripts/CarController.cs" < ${ProjectDirectpry}/Assets/VRDrive/CloneFiles/CarController.patch`